n8n-io/self-hosted-ai-starter-kit/README.md

 - Wait a couple of minutes for all the containers to become healthy
 - Open http://localhost:5678 in your browser and fill in the details
 - Open the included workflow: http://localhost:5678/workflow/srOnR8PAY3u4RSwb
-- Wait until Ollama has downloaded the `llama2` model (you can check the docker console, it will say so)
+- Wait until Ollama has downloaded the `llama3.1` model (you can check the docker console)

 ### Included service endpoints
 - [n8n](http://localhost:5678/)